jedi-academy/learn-4711/data/labs/lab04.md

 ##Setup Project Tasks (CAPTAIN)

 -	Make sure that "issues" are enabled for your team repository, on the repository settings page
--	Add nine issues to your team repository, one for each task in the lab
+-	Add ten issues to your team repository, one for each task in the lab
 -	Do not assign these to anyone

 ##Member Repository Setup (All)

--    Configure your git client to use signing for this project too, if not already setup globally
+-    Configure your git client to use signing for this project too, if not already setup globally.
+Some IDEs may not support GPG-signing, and you may have to do your commits from the git bash shell.
+-   Make sure that you can GPG-sign commits!
+If not sure, create a dummy repository that you can push bogus commits to, for testing.
+It can be deleted afterwards.
 -    Fork the team repository to your personal github account (including the CAPTAIN)
 -    Clone your repository locally, using a name/location of your choice
--    If using an IDE, "git ignore" the IDE's metadata folder, so you don't inflict it on your teammates.
+-    If using an IDE (other than NetBeans), "git ignore" the IDE's metadata folder, so you don't inflict it on your teammates.
 -    If you want to keep this separate from last week's, add a new local domain, eg "routes.local"
--    Map the virtual domain you will use to the "public" folder inside your local repo for this lab
+-    Map the virtual domain you will use to the "public" subfolder inside your local project folder for this lab
 -    Restart Apache
 -    Make sure that your project serves correctly, eg. using "routes.local" or the local domain that you setup.